CodeWithAloha/HIERR/src/README.md

    - In SSMS, go to the Security folder under your server instance.
    - Right-click on Logins and select New Login….
    - Enter NT AUTHORITY\SYSTEM in the login name.
+   - If there's an error saying the user already exists, continue to the next step
    - In the Default database dropdown, select HIERR.
    - Expand Security > Users
    - Right click users and select New User